-That’s where solutions like FOSSA can be particularly valuable.
-FOSSA automates key parts of the SBOM generation process, saving engineering teams valuable time, ensuring accurate and up-to-date information, and strengthening software supply chain security.
+That’s where SBOM tools like FOSSA can be particularly valuable.
+FOSSA automates SBOM generation, saving engineering teams valuable time, ensuring accurate and up-to-date information, and strengthening software supply chain security.
 In this blog, we’ll explain how you can use FOSSA’s solution — which earned the highest score possible for SBOM support in the recent Forrester Wave — to simplify SBOM generation.
 But first, we’ll reflect briefly on traditional methods of SBOM creation and why they have become increasingly ineffective.

-In the earlier years of software development, when applications were built with mostly proprietary source components, generating a software bill of materials was relatively easy.
-But in modern software development, open source makes up about 85-90% of the average codebase, and components change drastically on a release-to-release basis.
+In modern software development, open source makes up about 85-90% of the average codebase, and components change drastically on a release-to-release basis.

 With that as a backdrop, FOSSA built our SBOM tool to fully automate numerous key parts of the SBOM generation process.
 This enables users to maintain an accurate inventory of all software components that automatically updates with each new release.